askui/askui/docs/docs/general/03-Best Practice/selecting-with-text.md

 }
 ```

 ![withExactText](../../../static/img/gif/withExactText.gif)

 ## Match Text with Regular Expression

 The method `withTextRegex()` supports **Regular Expression** to match any text in the most flexible way.
 Although it might be tricky to use regex due to its esoteric appearance, it is maybe one of the best solution when it comes to character matching.

-On the same page of the demo app, let's say that we want to click on the items whoes Calorie is between 300 and 500 `(cal>=300 && cal<500)`.
+On the same page of the demo app, let's say that we want to click on the items whose Calorie is between 300 and 500 `(cal>=300 && cal<500)`.
 Since regex doesn't support numeric comparison, we will try to match the digits in a sequence:

 ```ts
 // Find all the text that matches the expression